timm/fun/docs/about.md

 ## Rules of Fun

+### Fun wuth UML

+See the class diagram, below?
+It was generated using the following like in the `.fun` file:

+     #!class [Col|name;pos;n = 0]^-[Num|mu = 0;sum = 0]

+For notes on that syntax, see [here](https://github.com/aklump/yuml-cheatsheet).

 ### Fun with Objects

-Call your objects `i`.
+- Call your objects `i`.

-Access object attributes with a  " . ".
-Accessors can be nestedE.g. `i.num.sd`
+- Access object attributes with a  " . " (and accessors can be nestedE.g. `i.num.sd`);
    - " . " is a reserved characters.
 Outside of numbers and accessors, if you need a " . " (e.g. in a filename)
   then use the `DOT` variable (which is a string containing " . ").

-Use  function names  with leading uppercase letters to define methods.
+- Use  function names  with leading uppercase letters to define methods.

-Use metthod names with only one uppercase letter to define constructors e.g. `Num`.
+- Use metthod names with only one uppercase letter to define constructors e.g. `Num`.

-Make constructors initialize themselves with superclass attributes by calling the super constructor; e.g.
+- Make constructors initialize themselves with superclass attributes by calling the super constructor; e.g.

 <img src="http://yuml.me/diagram/plain/class/[Col|name;pos;n = 0]^-[Num|mu = 0;sum = 0]">